Last reviewed on 13th October 2023 by Martin Alexander (Mortgage Advisor)

 Outline Planning Permission (OPP)

 Outline planning permission (OPP) is an agreement in principle from your local planning department.
-An OPP agrees in principle that either a dwelling or multiple dwellings can be built on the plot of land.
-OPP is usually valid for three years and once lapsed must be renewed once lapsed.
+An OPP agrees in principle that a dwelling or multiple dwellings can be built on a plot of land.
+OPP is usually valid for three years and must be renewed once lapsed.

 - The overall layout of the proposed dwelling(s)

 - Upper and lower limits for the height, width, and length of the dwelling(s)

 Full Planning Permission (FPP)

 Full Planning Permission (FPP) is usually valid for five years.
 FPP applications must also meet the above criteria to qualify for land mortgages.
 In addition, FPP applications must include detailed scale drawings of the dwelling(s) and contain information regarding any planning issues.